 Gerardo Salvato is a Cognitive Neuroscientist (PhD) and Psychologist – Neuropsychologist (MSc).
-His scientific activity is currently supported by the GR-2011-02352031, hosted by the Center of Cognitive Neuropsychology at the ASST Grande Ospedale Metropolitano Niguarda in Milan.
+He is currently a post-doctoral research fellow of the Department of Brain and Behavioral Sciences of University of Pavia.
 He is also a teaching assistant of Psychobiology and Psychophysiology (M/PSI02) at the University of Pavia.

 Current Research Interests

 His main research topic is Attention.
 Attention could be disrupted following right-brain damages, and patients may show Unilateral Spatial Neglect (USN).
 He is interested in investigating representational and perceptual USN with its associated symptoms, such as somatoparaphrenia and anosognosia for hemiplegia.
 Attention may also be guided by rich memory representations of previous experience, which can exert robust influence on perception in a prospective and proactive manner.
 The memory-based orienting of attention represents one of his research interests.
 He is currently investigating this mechanism in healthy individuals and its breakdown in brain damaged patients.
 He is often involved in the interplay between Neuroscience and Law, and its application in legal trials